 💡SimpleTexting Tip: If you want to learn more about HIPAA and SMS, then check out this help center article.

 Some compliance issues, however, are only applicable to SMS marketing and communications.

 Thankfully, industry and trade organizations like the CTIA and the Mobile Marketing Association play an important and influential role in the development, implementation, and deployment of best practices and compliance benchmarks for SMS marketing and communications.

 It’s also important to know that mobile service providers are entitled to develop and enforce their own restrictions concerning “prohibited content” at any time.

 In mid-2016, for example, one of the largest mobile service providers in the U.S. announced that it would no longer deliver SMS marketing and communications messages containing commercial content about auto loans, mortgages, student loans, debt consolidation, credit repair, tax relief programs, or investment opportunities in an effort to reduce spam.

 💡SimpleTexting Tip: We want you to focus on creating great campaigns, not worrying about laws and regulations.
 Find out how we make complying with the regulations surrounding text marketing easy.

 If regulatory compliance leaves you feeling confused and overwhelmed, we’re here to help.

 While we cannot offer legal advice (nor should our resources be interpreted as or substituted for legal counsel), we are pleased to provide a library of resources designed to help novices and experts alike.

-If and/or when there are changes to regulatory compliance issues that affect SMS marketing and communications, we’ll let you know via email or on our blog.
+If and/or when there are significant changes to regulatory compliance issues that affect SMS marketing and communications, we’ll let you know via email or on our blog.